 (Note: all cords and permitted appliances must be UL Listed)

 - Electrical appliances with an exposed heating source (e.g. toaster ovens, toasters, hot plates)

 - Air conditioners (except for approved units that are provided and installed by the College through the disability accommodations process )

-- Microwaves other than a Microfridge (unless within an apartment, limit one)
+- Microwaves other than a microfridge (unless within an apartment, and then limited to one)

 NOTE: The preceding list is not all inclusive; any item that is a threat to public safety may be removed.
 In addition to confiscation, violators may pay a monetary fine and may be subject to Conduct action.

 The following actions are prohibited in residence halls and may result in conduct action:

 - Smoking inside any residential space; this includes the use of electronic cigarettes and vapes.
 Smoking must occur at least 15 feet away from any building.

 - Draping or placing objects, including fabric, over lighting fixtures, smoke detectors, or fire sprinkler systems.